ehrbase/ehrbase/UPDATING.md

 ### Switch to new directory structure

-With release 0.24.0 a new Structure to store EHR directory was introduced.
+With release 0.25.0 a new Structure to store EHR directory was introduced.
 There is no automatic migration of old EHR directory data into the new structure.
-If you used EHR directory and are fine with losing the old data you can run in postgres as admin
+If you used EHR directory and are fine with losing this data you can run in postgres as admin

 ```
 -- remove Ehr directory!!!